-    Life east of the river is noisier than life west of the river, and the further northwest you go, the more quiet you’ll find (hilly and forested areas cut down on noise significantly).
+Life east of the river is noisier than life west of the river, and the further northwest you go, the quieter you’ll find (hilly and forested areas cut down on noise significantly).

 Noisiest Neighborhoods in Portland

-Some of the noisiest neighborhoods in Portland are in the northeast quadrant of the city.
+Some of the noisiest neighborhoods in Portland are in the city’s northeast quadrant.
 Add all the disruption the airport generates to the usual noises most city dwellers consider “business as usual,” and you have a whole other layer of noise pollution to consider.

-If this is a concern for you, moving to some of Portland’s northeast neighborhoods is not your best option.
+Moving to some of Portland’s northeast neighborhoods is not your best option if this concerns you.
 Take, for example, Portland’s Sunderland neighborhood.
-Not only does it sit directly next to Portland International Airport’s boundary, it’s also located within a mostly industrial neighborhood.
-Other neighborhoods in this area are Cully, Sumner, Parkrose, and to a lesser degree, Argay Terrace.
-If you’re looking for quiet, these are not the neighborhoods for you.
+Not only does it sit directly next to Portland International Airport’s boundary, but it’s also located within a mostly industrial neighborhood.
+Other neighborhoods in this area are Cully, Sumner, Parkrose, and, to a lesser degree, Argay Terrace.
+If you’re looking for quiet, these neighborhoods are not for you.